Spider Veins During Pregnancy

 How do spider vein treatments work?

-Sclerotherapy — the best spider vein treatment — is a procedure in which a medicine called sclerosant is injected into the spider veins to close them down.
+Sclerotherapy — one of the best spider vein treatment — is a procedure in which a medicine called sclerosant is injected into the spider veins to close them down.

 Treating Spider Veins During Pregnancy — Doctor in Upper Kirby